NC State[ UO Linguistics | NCSU Linguistics | NCSU Libraries ]

 Welcome to SLAAP!

-Please note that NORM and several other services that used to be hosted on this server have moved.
-Please see http://lingtools.uoregon.edu for links and info.
+NORM and several other services that used to be hosted on this server are now located at http://lingtools.uoregon.edu.

-New (January 2018)!: The Corpus of Regional African American Language is now available for free download from the new website Online Resources for African American Language.
-Please visit that site for more about this new resource.
+The Corpus of Regional African American Language is available from the Online Resources for African American Language website.

-map of North America showing locations of most SLAAP speakersMap showing the approx. hometown locations of about 3,000 speakers in SLAAP
+map of North America showing locations of 3,000 SLAAP speakersMap showing the approx. hometown locations of about 3,000 speakers in SLAAP

 The Sociolinguistic Archive and Analysis Project, at North Carolina State University, is an interactive web-based archive of sociolinguistic recordings, with integrated media playing and annotation features, as well as phonetic analysis and corpus analysis tools designed for enabling and improving empirical linguistic inquiry.